 Houses in multiple occupation

 You must complete and return an HMO licensing application form.
-The licence is valid for five years and costs £500.
+The licence is valid for five years and there is a fee.
 The licence cannot relate to more than one property and is not transferable.

 We will give you a licence if we are satisfied that:

 - the proposed licence holder/s are 'fit and proper' people

 - the property and the tenancy are managed appropriately

 Landlords and/or agents who don't apply for a licence can be fined up to £20,000, and given a criminal record.
 They may have to repay the rent for the time the property is unlicensed.